 These are conditions that employees must meet if they want to prosper from job mobility services.

-The employee must be having a well-documented work bond or contract.
+- The employee must have a well-documented work bond or contract.

 If you as an employee are looking for an Iqama transfer without your present employer’s seal of approval, you should meet these conditions to benefit from the new laws.

 - If a work contract is absent within three months of your arrival into the KSA, then you can apply for a transfer.